PaulDanielML/MuJoCo_RL_UR5/README.md

 The PID controllers implemented are based on [simple_pid](https://github.com/m-lundberg/simple-pid).
 A simple inverse kinematics solver for translating end-effector positions into joint angles has been implemented using [ikpy](https://github.com/Phylliade/ikpy).

 The required modules can be installed either manually or using the provided requirements.txt - file.

+## **Setup**

+Download and install MuJoCo from [here](https://www.roboti.us/index.html).
+Set up a license and activate it [here](https://www.roboti.us/license.html).

-First clone this repo:
+Then clone this repo:
 ```
 git clone https://github.com/PaulDanielML/MuJoCo_RL_UR5.git
 ```